Clark County gathers for 9th Annual Overdose & Fentanyl Awareness Day

 • Resource booths from local organizations providing information on treatment, recovery, harm reduction, and mental health support.

-• Guest speakers sharing personal stories of loss, survival, and hope.
+• Guest speakers who shared personal stories of loss, survival, and hope.

-Community partners will include local nonprofits, health providers, harm reduction programs, and advocacy groups working every day to prevent overdoses and support recovery.
+• Community partners, including local nonprofits, health providers, harm reduction programs, and advocacy groups working every day to prevent overdoses and support recovery.

 The fentanyl crisis continues to take lives across Southwest Washington, impacting families, friends, and entire communities.
 Fentanyl—a synthetic opioid up to 50 times stronger than heroin—is now the leading cause of overdose deaths in the United States.
 Many people who overdose on fentanyl don’t know they’ve taken it, as it is often mixed into other drugs.